-The list below shows the providers who deliver the Modern Apprenticeship or are currently registered with SQA Awarding Body to deliver the Driving Goods Vehicles and the Warehousing, Storage and Distribution SVQs.
+The list below shows the providers who deliver the Modern Apprenticeship or are currently registered with SQA Awarding Body to and deliver the Driving Goods Vehicles, the Warehousing, Storage and Distribution or Logistics Operations SVQs.

 It is likely that new centres will come on board over time, therefore if you wish to contact the IMI Issuing Authority or SQA Awarding Body for an up to date list of training providers.